Polynomial Voting Rules: Introduction

-\quad Here's an overview of our main findings and results.
-We prove that under the $\pol$ voting rule, voter shares form a martingale process, which converges to some non-degenerate probability distribution as $t\to\infty$; while their voting powers follow a super-martingale process that decays to zero over time (Theorem \ref{thm:1}).
-Thus, the $\pol$ voting enhances decentralization, preventing any voter or any group of voters from controlling the voting process and overpowering the system.
+\quad Here is an overview of our main findings and results.
+We prove that under the $\pol$ voting rule, voter shares form a martingale process that converges to a Dirichlet distribution as $t\to\infty$, while their voting powers follow a super-martingale process that decreases to zero over time (Theorem \ref{thm:1}); and for both limits we also explicitly characterize their rates of convergence.
+Thus, the $\pol$ voting scheme enhances {security}, preventing any voter or any group of voters from controlling the voting process and overpowering the system.

-\quad We further group the voters into three categories: {large}, {medium} and {small}, according to the initial (time zero) votes they own relative to the total ($N_0$).
-When $N_0$ is large, which is the case in most applications, we show a phase transition in the stability of voter shares across the three categories (Theorem \ref{thm:2}).
-Notably, the same phenomenon is demonstrated under the traditional voting rule ($\al=0$), refer to \cite{RS21,Tang22}, where the analysis is based on the well-known P\'olya urn model.
+\quad We further group the voters into two categories: {large} and {small}, according to the initial (time zero) votes they own relative to the total ($N_0$).
+When $N_0$ is large, which is the case in most applications, we show a phase transition in the stability of voter shares across the two categories (Proposition \ref{thm:2}).
+Notably, the same phenomenon is demonstrated under the traditional voting rule ($\al=0$), refer to \cite{RS21,Tang22}.
 Our result establishes that this phase transition is in fact {\it universal}, in the sense that it applies to all values of $\al (\ge 0)$.

-\quad We also study the scenario in which trading (of votes/stakes) among the voters is allowed, motivated by PoS applications in cryptocurrency.
+\quad We also study the scenario in which trading (of votes/stakes) among the voters (or ``bidders'') is allowed, motivated by PoS applications in cryptocurrency.
 For $\al=0$, the trading scenario has been recently studied in \cite{RS21}.
 Not only our model is more general, in allowing any $\al\ge 0$, our results are also richer and sharper (Theorem \ref{thm:3}).
-For instance, we quantify the level of risk sensitivity (or risk-averse) that will remove any incentive for a voter to trade, or even not to participate at all (in the bidding)---the notion of {\it non-participation}, which is not considered in \cite{RS21}.
+For instance, we quantify the level of risk sensitivity (or risk-averse) that results in three cases according to the voter's utility being a super-martingale, a sub-martingale or a martingale.
+Each case will lead to a best strategy for the voter, including ``non-participation'' (not to participate at all in the bidding) and ``buy out'' (buying as many stakes as what is available), which are not considered in \cite{RS21}.
+Note that ``buy-out" is a monopoly, and it is desirable to limit the number of stakes that any voter can acquire in a single round.
+This is studied in our subsequent paper \cite{TY23} on trading PoS stakes with volume constraint.
+See also \cite{Tang23} for various problems (including transaction costs and voter's collective behavior) related to the PoS trading.

 \quad The key to our analysis relies on the study of the random process $N_t$ (the total volume of votes/stakes at time $t$), which is a time-homogeneous Markov chain.
 We develop some asymptotic results for this Markov chain, including large-deviation bounds (Theorem \ref{prop:2}) and a fluid limit (Proposition \ref{prop:1}).